robaguilera/js-101/day1/day1.md

 - Understand what Javascript is used for
 - Grasp and practice the basics of Javascript syntax
   - variables, comments, assignments, operators, control statements
 - Complete a variety of assessments and exercises

 ---

-## How to Read These Notes

-- I am using a program called *Deckset* that allows me to use the `markdown` language to create powerpoint slides
-- Hence the notes you have are the notes powering this slide you're reading
-  - Hashtags denote headings
-  - Hyphens are bullet points
-  - Backticks ("\`\`") hold code
-  - 3 hyphens create a new page

----